rosemulazada/CSSttR/README.md

 -   Set up the grid for the four analog buttons on the right
 -   Positioned power/hold buttons.
 When you click on the power button, it lights up green, and the hold button light turns orange.
 For now, it also makes the screen get a `display: none;` which of course is not what we want but it's just to illustrate that I can make something happen when you turn the screen on: and this can be toggled, meaning you can turn the PSP off and on.

+### CSSttR V0.3.0

+**March 12th**

+-   Set up the grid for the four D-PAD buttons on the right
+-   I styled the D-PAD to resemble their buttons on the original device.

 TBA.